-The European Civil Society Platform on Lifelong Learning (EUCIS-LLL) gathers European networks that are working in education or training.
-In 2013, the platform gathers 36 members: 29 full members and 7 associate members.
+The European Civil Society Platform on Lifelong Learning (EUCIS-LLL) brings together European networks that are working in education or training.
+In 2016, the platform gathers 39 members.
+See the full Directory here.

-AEGEE is one of the biggest students’ organisations, that promotes co-operation, communication and integration amongst young people in Europe.
-AEGEE is a non-governmental, politically independent, secular and non-profit organisation, and counts around 13.000 members, active in more than 200 university cities in 40 European countries.
+AEGEE is one of the biggest students’ organisations that promotes cooperation, communication and integration amongst young people in Europe.
+It counts around 13.000 members, active in more than 200 university cities in 40 European countries.

 Democracy and Human Rights Education in Europe (DARE)

 DARE stands for Democracy and Human Rights Education in Europe.
-The DARE Network currently consists of 51 member organisations from 25 countries in Europe.
+The DARE Network consists of 48 member organisations from 26 countries in Europe.

 European Association for the Education of Adults (EAEA)